GenoX-Fome/funkin-utau/README.md

 >Whitty uses 1 octave lower, so move -12

 Skid and Pump have the same voice provideer but different between South and Spookeez
->so i put Spookez as Skid and South as Pump
+>so I put Spookez as Skid and South as Pump

 ...